Jean-Paul Sartre’s “The Flies” : A Journey through Existential Freedom

 Setting the Stage: Jean-Paul Sartre’s “The Flies”

 Set in the ancient Greek city of Argos, “The Flies” opens with the return of Orestes, the son of the slain king Agamemnon.
 Orestes is accompanied by his sister Electra, seeking revenge for their father’s murder.
-The city is plagued by a mysterious curse – swarms of flies that symbolize the collective guilt and anguish of the Argive people.
-The play’s setting and Greek mythology backdrop create an allegorical stage where profound questions about human existence are explored.
+The city has a plague by a mysterious curse.
+Swarms of flies that symbolize the collective guilt and anguish of the Argive people.
+The play’s setting and Greek mythology backdrop create an allegorical stage.
+Where profound questions about human existence exist.

 Quote from The Flies by Jean-Paul Sartre